Alchemist-X/howcryptoworksbook/Part_02_Ethereum_Ecosystem.md

 Fork choice uses **LMD-GHOST** with **Casper FFG finality**; **inactivity leaks** penalize offline validators during major partitions. **Withdrawals** (partial and full) are enabled to the execution layer, and light clients follow the chain via **sync committees**.

+### Restaking and Shared Security

+**Restaking** represents a significant evolution in Ethereum's security model, allowing validators to reuse their staked ETH to secure additional protocols beyond Ethereum itself. **EigenLayer** pioneered this concept by enabling validators to "opt-in" to validate **Actively Validated Services (AVSs)**—external protocols that require cryptoeconomic security.

+The core mechanism works through **slashing contracts**: validators deposit their staked ETH (or liquid staking tokens) into EigenLayer and commit to follow the rules of chosen AVSs.
+If they violate these rules, they face additional slashing penalties beyond those imposed by Ethereum's consensus.
+This creates a **shared security** model where multiple protocols can leverage Ethereum's validator set and economic security.

+**AVS examples** include data availability layers (EigenDA), oracle networks, cross-chain bridges, sequencers for rollups, and keeper networks.
+Each AVS defines its own **slashing conditions**—specific rules that validators must follow to avoid penalties.
+These might include data availability requirements, oracle price feed accuracy thresholds, or bridge validation rules.

+**Liquid Restaking Tokens (LRTs)** like **EtherFi's eETH**, **Renzo's ezETH**, and **Kelp's rsETH** abstract the complexity of restaking for users.
+Instead of directly managing validator operations and AVS selection, users deposit ETH and receive tokens representing their restaked position plus accumulated rewards from both Ethereum staking and AVS participation.

+#### Risk Considerations

+Restaking introduces several new risk vectors that compound traditional staking risks:

+**Correlated slashing risk** emerges when multiple AVSs share validators.
+A single operator mistake or malicious action could trigger slashing across multiple services simultaneously, amplifying losses. **AVS risk assessment** becomes crucial—each service has different slashing conditions, upgrade mechanisms, and governance structures.

+**Operator selection** is critical, as restakers delegate validation duties to professional operators who must maintain infrastructure for multiple protocols.
+Poor operator performance or malicious behavior affects all delegated stake. **Withdrawal delays** can extend beyond Ethereum's standard periods when AVSs impose additional unbonding requirements.

+**Liquidity cascades** represent systemic risks where LRT depegging could force mass withdrawals, creating feedback loops across the restaking ecosystem. **Basis risk** between underlying ETH staking yields and LRT token prices adds complexity for users seeking predictable returns.

+#### Technical Implementation

+EigenLayer's architecture separates **strategy contracts** (managing deposits and withdrawals) from **slashing contracts** (enforcing AVS rules). **Delegation** allows non-operators to stake through professional validators while maintaining withdrawal control. **Veto committees** provide additional security layers for critical slashing decisions.

+**Proof systems** vary by AVS—some require **fraud proofs** (optimistic validation), others use **validity proofs** (ZK-based), and some rely on **committee signatures**.
+The security model depends on these proof mechanisms and their underlying assumptions.

+**Intersubjective slashing** handles cases where violations aren't algorithmically provable, relying on social consensus and governance processes.
+This introduces governance risk and potential for disputes over slashing decisions.

 ---

 ## Chapter 8: Ethereum Scaling and Layer 2 Solutions